aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 This document walks you through setting up EKS Anywhere in a way that:

-* Deploys an initial cluster as a management cluster or standalone cluster on your vSphere environment
+* Deploys an initial cluster on your vSphere environment.
+That cluster can be used as a standalone cluster (to run workloads) or a management cluster (to create and manage other clusters)
 * Deploys zero or more workload clusters from the management cluster

 If your initial cluster is a management cluster, it is intended to stay in place so you can use it later to modify, upgrade, and delete workload clusters.
+Using a management cluster makes it faster to provision and delete workload clusters.
+Also it lets you keep vSphere credentials for a set of clusters in one place: on the management cluster.
-If you prefer, you can simply use your initial cluster to run workloads.
+The alternative is to simply use your initial cluster to run workloads.

 {{% alert title="Important" color="warning" %}}

 Creating an EKS Anywhere management cluster is the recommended model.
-In the initial release, EKS Anywhere clusters functioned as both workload and management clusters.
+In its first release, EKS Anywhere clusters functioned as standalone clusters.
 Separating management features into a separate, persistent management cluster provides a cleaner model for managing the lifecycle of workload clusters (to create, upgrade, and delete clusters), while workload clusters run user applications.
 This approach also reduces provider permissions for workload clusters.